Welcome to The Pix Software Home Page

 many different software projects over the years.
 Some of these were of

 dubious merit and worth.
 Some of those systems are documented here.
-Others

-are noted in passing.
+Others are noted in passing.

 Other files located here are technical reference documents and

 commentary about external software systems we have used.
-In particular, our
+In particular,

-located here (both good and bad).
+are located here (both good and bad).

 - A Chipset Driver for BSD/OS